Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: RED/BLUE SHIFT: NEW ALTERNATIVE EXPLANATION DUE TO REFRACTION-PHENOMENON

 The red/blue shift $\frac{d\lambda}{\lambda}$ predicted by refraction is $\frac{GM}{c^{2}R}$ from Eq. \ref{eq13} with fuzz-factor $k = 1$.
 This shift is in agreement with the known gravitational shift.
-It is not inappropriate to use some fuzz-factor as k, in view of inaccuracies/uncertainty in the model/parameters.
-The important thing is the `physics' behind the shift; the authors wish to mention following points:\\\\(i) When light enters from space (vacuum) to atmosphere (medium), there is a blue-shift; and when light goes away from atmosphere to space, there is a red-shift.
-This is well in agreement value-wise with Newtonian/Einstein's gravitational red/blue shift; but authors would like to emphasize that physics of all the three theories (Newtonian, Einstein's and the authors' refraction-based present theory) are different.\\\\(ii) The present refraction theory of red/blue shift predicts that: once the ray goes out of atmosphere and travels farther from star, there is no more further red shift as expected for conventional gravitational red shift; the red shift only occurs when the light ray comes out of atmosphere, due to refraction phenomenon.
-Within the atmosphere also, there would be some red/blue shift due to variation in density or refractive-index of the medium.\\\\(iii) When, say, for example, light enters from vacuum to atmosphere, both present and previous theories predict same result blue-shift but the causes (physics) are different.
+It is not inappropriate to use some fuzz-factor as $k$, in view of inaccuracies/uncertainty in the model/parameters.
+The important thing is the `physics' behind the shift; the authors wish to mention following points:\\

+(i) When light enters from space (vacuum) to atmosphere (medium), there is a blue-shift; and when light goes away from atmosphere to space, there is a red-shift.
+This is well in agreement value-wise with Newtonian/Einstein's gravitational red/blue shift; but authors would like to emphasize that physics of all the three theories (Newtonian, Einstein's and the authors' refraction-based present theory) are different.\\

+(ii) The present refraction theory of red/blue shift predicts that: once the ray goes out of atmosphere and travels farther from star, there is no more further red shift as expected for conventional gravitational red shift; the red shift only occurs when the light ray comes out of atmosphere, due to refraction phenomenon.
+Within the atmosphere also, there would be some red/blue shift due to variation in density or refractive-index of the medium.\\

+(iii) When, say, for example, light enters from vacuum to atmosphere, both present and previous theories predict same result blue-shift but the causes (physics) are different.
 Also, there is some difference in present \& previous theories for what is constant \& what varies.
-Previous (Newtonian/Einstein's) theories consider velocity of light c constant, $\nu$ increases (due to gravitational-energy/time-dilation) thus blue-shift, $\lambda$ decreases to keep c constant.
-Whereas, present refraction-based theory considers that energy hence $\nu$ remains constant, c decreases (from $c_{o}$ to $c_{m}$), $\lambda$ decreases (from $\lambda_{o}$ to $\lambda_{m}$) thus blue-shift.
-For both (present \& previous) theories $\lambda$ decreases for blue-shift; but in previous theories $\nu$ increases \& c remains constant whereas in present theory $\nu$ remains constant and c decreases as the ray enters into atmosphere.
+Previous (Newtonian/Einstein's) theories consider velocity of light $c$ constant, $\nu$ increases (due to gravitational-energy/time-dilation) thus blue-shift, $\lambda$ decreases to keep c constant.
+Whereas, present refraction-based theory considers that energy hence $\nu$ remains constant, $c$ decreases (from $c_{o}$ to $c_{m}$), $\lambda$ decreases (from $\lambda_{o}$ to $\lambda_{m}$) thus blue-shift.
+For both (present \& previous) theories $\lambda$ decreases for blue-shift; but in previous theories $\nu$ increases \& $c$ remains constant whereas in present theory $\nu$ remains constant and $c$ decreases as the ray enters into atmosphere.

-\section{Discussion and Predictions}
+\section{DISCUSSION AND PREDICTIONS}